-As part of the supervisory functions of the FSB, the agency requires all companies that it licenses to submit periodic compliance reports as well as submit to auditing of their financial statements.
+As part of the supervisory functions of the FSCA, the agency requires all companies that it licenses to submit periodic compliance reports as well as submit to auditing of their financial statements.
 These statements are to be submitted electronically.
 Failure of a financial service provider to submit these statements attract financial penalties of up to R1,000 per extra day, calculated from the deadline until when the statement eventually gets to the Registrar.
 Companies that flout this rule or refuse to pay the penalties could risk losing their FSP licensing.

-The FSB through its FAIS Unit, also performs enforcement of its decisions.
+The FSCA through its FAIS Unit, also performs enforcement of its decisions.
 Where a financial service provider’s license has been withdrawn, forceful closure of the business premises of the affected provider can be undertaken.

 The Financial Services Board has put in place certain competency requirements which financial service providers in South Africa must fulfill before they are licensed to carry out business in South Africa.
 These competency requirements border on:

-The various categories of financial service providers and their company representatives regulated by the FSB carry different experience level requirements.
+The various categories of financial service providers and their company representatives regulated by the FSCA carry different experience level requirements.
 The table below shows the experience level requirements for FSPs operating in the core investment business of forex trading, bonds, securities and money market instruments.

 There are minimum qualification requirements for the management level and regular staff which each financial service provider must maintain.
-The full list of qualifications (academic and professional) which are accepted by the FSB can be found here.

-The FSB administers a regulatory examination as part of the requirements of the Financial Advisory and Intermediary Services Act, 37 of 2002.
+The FSCA administers a regulatory examination as part of the requirements of the Financial Advisory and Intermediary Services Act, 37 of 2002.
 The FAIS Act was passed primarily to achieve consumer protection on one hand, and to ensure that the financial services industry in South Africa is professionalized.
 Consequently, all financial advisors, intermediaries and their representatives are required to achieve certain standard of competency, which is measured by the FSB Level 1 Regulatory examinations.
 The exams, rated RE1 to RE5, are administered in English and Afrikaans.